icon

 Good evening 🌙 It’s time for my weekly diary 📖

-This week I migrated my personal website to a new database.
-From: SQLite, to: PostgreSQL.
+This week, I migrated my personal website to a different database.
+It used to be: SQLite; now it’s: PostgreSQL.
 The task took approximately 16 hours.

-I compared the speed of text search in my blog posts:
+I compared the text search speed for my blog posts:

 • SQLite: 60 milliseconds